Karam-Sabbagh/PhiziBox/README.md

-This program is not comlete and there is lots of things that I have to do This program doesn't even have a spawn bodies window(there is one but I am still making it) you can just spawn windows by keys on the keyboard now and you can't set their size without editing the code
+This program is not comlete and there is lots of things that I have to do This program doesn't even have a spawn bodies window(there is one but I am still making it) you can just spawn bodies just by keys on the keyboard now and you can't set their size without editing the code

 controls: